MicheleMarschner/ToDoApp-server/README.md

-# ToDo App (MERN Stack)
+# ToDo App - Server (MERN Stack)

 ## Goal
-Creating a Full-Stack App that successfully connects frontend technologies with the backend.
+Creating a Full-Stack App that successfully integrates frontend technologies with a customized backend and third party apis.

   **Learning opportunities**
  - Combining the knowledge of backend & frontend
  - Handle State with useContext & useReducer in React
  - Using asynchronous functions (axios)

-  --> I used the following Expense-Tracker youtube-video as a reference: [Part1](https://www.youtube.com/watch?v=XuFDcZABiDQ) & [Part2](https://www.youtube.com/watch?v=KyWaXA_NvT0)
+  --> I used the following Expense-Tracker youtube-video as a initial reference: [Part1](https://www.youtube.com/watch?v=XuFDcZABiDQ) & [Part2](https://www.youtube.com/watch?v=KyWaXA_NvT0)

 ## Screenshots
+*Coming soon*

+Click [here](https://github.com/MicheleMarschner/ToDoApp-client) to see the repo for the corresponding frontend (ToDoApp-client).

 ## MVP - features